Mabuchi geometry of big cohomology classes with prescribed singularities: Introduction

 when $\varphi_1\geq \varphi_0$ is sufficiently close to $\varphi_0$.
 This turns out to work and the resulting metric is equal to the original $d_p$, see \cref{subsubsec:relamp}.
 Note that this definition is purely pluripotential-theoretic, hence does not require to solve any PDE.
 The same definition works in general.
 This gives our definition of $d_p$.

-The second main result in this part is that the space $\mathcal{E}^p$ is complete with respect to $d_p$.
+The second main result in this part is that the space $\Ep$ is locally complete with respect to $d_p$.
+Here locally completeness means that subspaces of the form $\{\psi\in \Ep: \psi\geq \varphi\}$ are complete where $\varphi\in \Ep$.
 In our proof, we found that an algebraic structure, which we call the \emph{rooftop structure}, plays a key role.
 So we develop this algebraic structure in detail.
-Roughly speaking, a rooftop structure on a metric space is an associative, commutative, idempotent binary structure $\land$, such that $\bullet\land\bullet$ is distance-decreasing in both variables.
+Roughly speaking, a rooftop structure on a metric space is an associative, commutative, idempotent binary structure $\land$ such that $\bullet\land\bullet$ is distance-decreasing in both variables.
 We prove a general criterion for the completeness of a rooftop metric space (\cref{prop:rooftopcomp}).
 Back to $\Ep$, the rooftop structure $\land$ is defined as follows: given $\varphi,\psi\in \Ep$, we let $\varphi\land \psi$ be the maximal $\theta$-psh function lying below both $\varphi$ and $\psi$.
-We show that this rooftop structure verifies the conditions in \cref{prop:rooftopcomp}.
-Thus $d_p$ is a complete metric on $\Ep$.
-In other words, \begin{theorem} The space $(\Ep,d_p,\land)$ is a $p$-strict complete rooftop metric space. \end{theorem} See \cref{def:roof} for the definition of $p$-strictness.
+We show that this rooftop structure verifies the conditions in \cref{prop:rooftopcomp} locally.
+Thus, $d_p$ is a locally complete metric on $\Ep$.
+In other words, \begin{theorem}[={\cref{thm:main}}] The space $(\Ep,d_p,\land)$ is a $p$-strict locally complete rooftop metric space. \end{theorem} See \cref{def:roof} for the definition of $p$-strictness.
 We will prove in \cref{subsec:lit} that our definition generalizes all known definitions in the literature.

 We have developed our theory in an axiomatic manner.
 The reason is that these results can be formally generalized to the non-Archimedean setting with essentially the same proofs as long as the conjecture of continuity of envelopes holds (\cite[Conjecture~4.51]{BJ18b}).
-The details will appear in a separate paper.
+The details will appear elsewhere.

-\subsection{The space of geodesic rays}
+\subsubsection{The space of geodesic rays}

 In the last part, based on our previous results, we study the space $\mathcal{R}^1(X,\theta)$ of finite energy geodesic rays.
 The study of such spaces as metric spaces is initiated by Chen--Cheng (\cite{CC18c}) and Darvas--Lu (\cite{DL18}).
 In the case of a big class, $\mathcal{R}^1$ is studied in \cite{DDNL19}.
 We generalize these results to the singular setting as well.
 Similar to the case of potentials, we construct a natural metric $d_1$ and a rooftop structure $\land$ on $\mathcal{R}^1$.
-We prove the following theorem \begin{theorem} The space $(\mathcal{R}^1(X,\theta),d_1,\land)$ is a $1$-strict complete rooftop metric space. \end{theorem}
+We prove the following theorem \begin{theorem}[={\cref{thm:R1comproof}}] The space $(\mathcal{R}^1(X,\theta),d_1,\land)$ is a $1$-strict complete rooftop metric space. \end{theorem}